- Type: PDF file (downloadable)

 - Last Update: 04/2021

-A tips and tricks training manual for passing the Scrum.org PSM I (Professional Scrum Master I) exam.
+A tips and tricks training manual for passing the Scrum.org PSD I (Professional Scrum Developer I) exam.

-Scrum.org offers the Professional Scrum Master I (PSM I) certification.
-All candidates should pass PSM I exam to get certified.
-It is highly recommended that all Scrum Team players certify themselves.
+Scrum.org offers Professional Scrum Developer (PSD I) certification.
+All candidates should pass the PSD I exam to get certified.
+It is recommended that all Scrum developers who work in a Scrum Team would certify themselves.

-So, we invite you to prepare yourselves for the PSM I exam with our high-quality tips and tricks training manual.
+So, we invite you to prepare yourselves for the PSD I exam with our high-quality tips and tricks training manual.

 Sample content of manual